lsbardel/lucasbardella.com/content/pages/index.md

 ---

-My name is Luca Sbardella and I'm a passionate tech lead working on quantitative trading, machine-learning, real-time applications.
+My name is Luca Sbardella and I'm a passionate tech lead working on quantitative trading, machine-learning and real-time applications.
 Over the last twenty plus years I have worked as

 - Research assistant at Imperial College